 I think of Margaret Warner, Class of 1971.
 An award-winning journalist, she knows how to ask brilliant questions.
 She has reported from warzones for decades, witnessing history firsthand and trying to understand our world.

 I think, too, of Alice Young, Class of 1971.
 She looked around this campus and asked why there weren’t more students from public schools, so she became an ambassador for Yale back in her home state of Hawaii.
-She was also one of the founders of the Asian American Students Alliance, which also celebrates its 50th anniversary this year.
+And she was one of the founders of the Asian American Students Alliance, which also celebrates its 50th anniversary this year.

 And we remember other important anniversaries and the curious students who were part of these changes.
 In 1969, thanks to student efforts, the Afro-American Cultural Center, known as “the House,” opened, and what is now the Department of African American Studies was created.
 And that same year, students established the Yale chapter of Movimiento Estudiantil Chicano de Aztlán, also known as MEChA.
 I believe we owe a debt of gratitude to all the courageous pioneers, throughout our history, who have made Yale what it is today.